SEO HIGH RANK: This Is Additional Heading For Theme, Don't Delete

 A frequent casualty of natural disasters is the Church of St. James the Greater in Ibaan, Batangas.
 The first chapel and a convent that the town had, according to records, were engulfed by a storm that brought “fire and sulfur” in the early 1800s.

-It wasn’t until 1832 that plans for a larger church for the town of Ibaan were brought up by the Order of St. Augustine, which had established its foothold in the province as early as the 1570s.
+It wasn’t until 1832 that the Order of St. Augustine, which established its foothold in the province as early as the 1570s, proposed plans for a larger church for the town of Ibaan.
 An architect named Luciano Oliver drew a cruciform layout for the church, with a transept near the retablo housing two more altars.
-The church was made of adobe stone, with a triangular pediment, ionic columns and two bell towers flanking both sides of the façade.
-The adobe stones were taken from a quarry along the Ibaan River.
+Made of adobe stone, the church has a triangular pediment, ionic columns, and two bell towers flanking both sides of the façade.
+The adobe comes from a quarry along the Ibaan River.

-Records state that the very first time the interiors were painted was in 1878, supervised by Fr.
-Vicente Maril, while the machuca floor tiles were introduced by Fr.
-Guido Coletti sometime in the 1940s.
+Records state that Fr.
+Vicente Maril supervised the painting of the interiors in 1878.
+Fr.
+Guido Coletti introduced the machuca floor tiles sometime in the 1940s.
 The interiors were repainted in 1998-2001 under Fr.
 Deodoro Dawis.
-Today, the interiors are adorned with faux ribs across the ceiling, classical moldings and pilasters, and purely ornamental cornices and corbels; the side entrances inexplicably framed by hollow block and mortar faces.
+Today, faux ribs across the ceiling, classical moldings and pilasters, and purely ornamental cornices and corbels adorn the interiors, with the side entrances inexplicably framed by hollow block and mortar faces.

 Natural disasters followed in the coming years, in the form of two earthquakes, the first one in 1890 and the second at the height of World War II.
 The earthquakes destroyed the church, causing for rebuild and replacement of the east tower.